 Credit unions are exempt from paying corporate income taxes.
 That’s because we promote the economic well-being of our members, especially those of modest means, through a system that is member-owned, volunteer-directed and not-for-profit.

-Dupaco’s structure and mission are the same now with 85,000 members as it was in 1948, when 10 employees of the Dubuque Packing Company formed the credit union to help each other improve each other’s financial position.
-Sixty-seven years later, it’s the same mission, same structure—Dupaco is just making an even bigger positive impact.
+Dupaco’s structure and mission are the same now with nearly 100,000 members as it was in 1948, when 10 employees of the Dubuque Packing Company formed the credit union to help each other improve each other’s financial position.
+Sixty-nine years later, it’s the same mission, same structure—Dupaco is just making an even bigger positive impact.

 Forego profit maximization and focus solely on the needs of the member/owners;